-Minor Requirements: Classical Studies (Latin or Greek)
+Minor Requirements: Classical Civilization

-COURSE NUMBER AND TITLE SEMESTER HOURS Three courses designated as CLAS, LATN, or GREK (see advisor) 12 Two other courses designated as CLAS, LATN, or GREK (or other courses about the ancient world, as approved by the Department Chair 8 TOTAL HOURS REQUIRED: 20
+COURSE NUMBER AND TITLE SEMESTER HOURS Three courses designated as CLAS, LATN, or GREK (for Greek, contact the Classics coordinator) 12 Two other courses designated as CLAS, LATN, or GREK, or other courses about the ancient world from other rubrics, as approved by the Classics coordinator.
+8 TOTAL HOURS REQUIRED: 20

-\At least 12 of the 20 semester hours must be at the 300-400 level.
+^{}At least 12 of the 20 semester hours must be at the 300-400 level.